ikarus-project/ikarus/docs/website/01_framework/finiteElements.md

 The next set of arguments are related to the material law to be used.
 For the geometrically linear case, the Young's modulus and the Poisson's ratio are passed, and a `planeStress` material model is assumed.
 For the geometrically non-linear case, the material model is to be passed as an argument.
-This could be for instance, the St. Venant-Kirchhoff material law or the Neo-Hookean material law.
+This could be, for instance, the St. Venant-Kirchhoff material law or the Neo-Hookean material law.
 `volumeLoad` and `neumannBoundaryLoad` are optional parameters that could be passed as per the use case.
 It is necessary to note that a `neumannBoundary` must be defined if a `neumannBoundaryLoad` is to be applied.
 Member functions are defined as per the [interface](finiteElements.md#interface) mentioned above.